HasanPekedis/CompTIA-Notes/README.md

 # CompTIA-Notes
-I share my notes when ı took working on CompTIA Cyber Security Course.
+I am sharing the notes I took while working on the CompTIA Cybersecurity Course.